UPDATE 2018: The route has changed a teeny weenie bit at the end. (This doesn't affect my recommendations) Check it out here.

 - Buy ample Zone 1 transport tickets in advance.
 The lines can be long on the day at certain stations.
 A ‘carnet’ of 10 or 20 is good value, and convenient.
 A Paris Visite travel card ( 1,3 or 5 day) may also be handy.

 - Have a street map, GPS enabled smartphone or a good navigator with you.
 Getting on and off the metro can mess up your phone’s GPS and compass, so I prefer the old fashioned street map.
-I used a real compass for the first year I lived here to help me get around, and it was amazingly useful.
+I used a real compass for the first year I lived here to help me get around, and it was very useful.

 - Pack plenty of what you’ll need for the day (water, food, snacks, sunscreen, raincoats) as you may have less time to pop into stores than you think.
 The marathon is always held on a Sunday, so a lot of stores and cafes will be closed.